Doctoral Program

 - Pass, with a list of classes the student should take to strengthen their background (at most three); the student should receive a grade of at least B in these classes in order to defend their thesis

-- Once compiled, the Director of Student and Academic Services will disseminate the feedback and results to the student’s Ph.D. advisor(s).
+- Once compiled, the Director of Student and Academic Services will share the feedback and results with the student’s Ph.D. advisor(s), who will communicate the results to the student following the evaluation meeting, which usually takes place Wednesday evening after exams.

 After the Exams

 A student can take field exams and/or research exams at most twice (with advisor approval).
 The first time should be either in the Fall or Spring of the second year; the second time, if applicable, should be the next available Qualifying Examination.
 A student who fails to qualify after two attempts may remain in the AA-Ph.D. program for one additional quarter.
-After this additional quarter, a student will be formally dismissed from the Ph.D. program by the Aero/Astro Faculty Committee.
+After this additional quarter, a student will be formally dismissed from the Ph.D. program.
 In this quarter, the department will not approve a leave of absence or reduced tuition requests.

 If a student elects to formally enter the Engineer degree, they must discontinue the Ph.D. at the same time they add the Engineer degree via the Graduate Program Authorization Petition in Axess.